 This does not occur with deer management programs.
 Deer reproduction, monitored by Cleveland Metroparks since 1998, has averaged approximately 1.7 fawns per yearling and older does throughout the management period.
 Twins are the norm with 68% of does bearing twins, 23% having single births, and approximately 4.5% bearing triplets.
 4.5% of yearlings or older have not produced fawns.

 How are deer culled in Cleveland Metroparks?

-For our sharpshooting program, specific reservations are closed to the public during deer management activities, and Rangers are stationed at the entrances of each reservation at the time management activities are being conducted to insure the safety of park visitors.
-The majority of the effort is concentrated during the time period when deer are most active (between dusk and dawn).
-All personnel directly involved are law enforcement employees (Rangers) who have been tested for firearm proficiency.
+For our sharpshooting program, specific reservations are closed to the public during deer management activities, and Police are stationed at the entrances of each reservation at the time management activities are being conducted to ensure the safety of park visitors.
+Most of the effort is concentrated during the time period when deer are most active (between dusk and dawn).
+All personnel directly involved are law enforcement employees (Police) who have been tested for firearm proficiency.
 All shots are taken from elevated platforms, either truck-mounted or tree stands to ensure safety.

-Additional Cleveland Metroparks staff assists with field dressing, transporting meat to the processor and servicing equipment.
-All animals are field dressed the same night and delivered to the processor the next day.
-Based on prearranged schedules, processed meat is donated to hunger centers including the Cleveland Food Bank.
-Since the inception of the management program more than 320,000 pounds of deer meat have been donated to feed the hungry.
+Additional Cleveland Metroparks staff assists with field dressing, transporting meat to a processor and servicing equipment.
+All animals are field dressed the same night and delivered to the processor the next day or stored at cold temperatures to preserve the meat until delivered.
+Based on prearranged schedules, processed meat is donated to hunger centers including the Greater Cleveland Food Bank.
+Since the inception of the management program more than 400,000 pounds of deer meat have been donated to feed the hungry.